athenaleong/digital-garden/content/read/All Joy And No Fun - Reading Notes.md

 1. Freedom of choice: People used to have kids because it was customary, economically necessary, or it was a moral obligation.
 Now people have a much greater say on whether they want to have kids and how they want to parent (ie. how far apart each kid should be).
 Children are seen as a ambitious life project.
 There's a lot more #ego involved.
 2. Changing work culture: Gender roles are no longer fixed.
 Women are working more and men are taking up an increasing amount of household work.
 Families are learning to navigate this changing structure.
 3. Changing role of families & children in society:
-	- Children are seen as future assets. "economically useless and emotinally priceless".
+	- Children are seen as future assets. "economically useless and emotionally priceless".
 Parent pour more capital into children.
 Children demand more independence, but are increasingly dependent on their parents for resources, emotional support and connections.
 	- Traditional functions of parents have changed.
 Parents used to provide educational, vocational, and religious instruction to their children, but this has now been outsourced to larger institutions.
 The sole job of parents become the financial, physical and emotional security of their children.